-Earlier in the year (2019) the CCG commissioned an independent review of ADHD and autism services (all ages).
-As part of the review, stakeholders, carers and service users were consulted on the current provision of services, gaps in current provision and were asked to help design what good would look like for future services.
+In 2019 the CCG commissioned Attain to carry out an independent review of ADHD and autism services (all ages) across East Berkshire.
+As part of the review stakeholders including current services providers, carers, service users, local authorities, community and voluntary sector services were consulted on the current provision of services, gaps in current provision and were asked to help design what good would look like for future services.

 As a result of the review, a full review report was drafted, a summary version report and an easy read version of the report have been produced.